HackerHappyHour/gabify/README.md

 vagrant up docker-host --provider virtualbox vagrant up
 ```
+### Access Rethink Management Console

+After running the 2-step `vagrant up`, you can now access your RethinkDB web
+console by visiting [http://192.168.39.39:8080]() in your browser.

 Note: At this time, we only support build setup instructions for Mac and the
 virtualbox provider for Vagrant.
 We are accepting pull requests for Windows and